0n0w1c/canisters/readme.md

 Note: These are not accounted for with in-game inventory checks.
 ( <sup>\*</sup> ) - Tin is a bit fragile for the harsh rigors of space, but economical.

-Startup option to enable reuseable canisters. (default: enabled)
+Startup option to enable reusable canisters. (default: enabled)
 Disable the option for disposable canisters, which are not returned.

 Startup option to select the metal for the recipe, if Tin and/or Titanium is active.